Cloviski/battlefield-1-website/README.md

 Before you begin, ensure you have met the following requirements:

-- Node.js: Make sure you have Node.js installed on your system.
-You can download it [here](https://nodejs.org/).

 - Git: Make sure you have Git to clone my project.
 You can download it [here](https://git-scm.com/).

 ## Getting Started